computablelabs/compspec/TopLevelSpec.md

 ### Basic Structure of Market

 A market holds a set of listings.
-Each listing corresponds to an element of the `Market` which is held off-chain in some (possibly multiple) `Backend`.
+Each listing corresponds to an element of the `Market` which is held off-chain in some (possibly multiple) `Backend` systems.
 Newcomers to the market can call `Market.apply()` to apply to have their listing added to the market.

 ### Market Token